 - dreadflopp - helping with the custom patch

-Lets face facts, the author did great work on it but Skyrim S.E.P.T.I.M. is outdated, has dead links, and needs a thorough review.
-My guide will be more suited to everyone's tastes as it maintains a vanilla Skyrim look and feel.
+This guide will be more suited to everyone's tastes as it maintains a vanilla Skyrim look and feel.
 This allows the guide to be more modular so users can be free to customize it with additional mods to suit their own style.
 With that said, the custom patches provided do have some requirements due to mods being masters of the patches.
-If they wish to use the custom patches, users have no choice for these mods to be installed, however, I've attempted to keep these mods to a minimum.
+If they wish to use the custom patches, users have no choice but to have these mods installed, however, I've attempted to keep the required mods to a minimum.

-Additionally, users should bare in mind, this guide is not be for potato systems; requiring some horsepower to run it as you see in the screenshots.
-I have a GTX 1060 and my average framerates stay between 50 to 60 FPS when ran with an ENB, Ultra settings, and 1920x180.
+Additionally, users should bare in mind, this guide is not meant for potato systems; requiring some horsepower to run it as you see in the screenshots.
+I have a GTX 1060 and my average framerates stay between 50 to 60 FPS when ran with an ENB, Ultra settings, and 1920x1080.
 This guide is the first time I've been able to push this video card away from a solid 60FPS in Skyrim.
-You've been warned.
+You've been warned!

 One last note and this is mainly for other guide authors:

 The theme of the guide is fairly basic and purposely designed to be so.
 The CSS Extension for the wiki, which most third-party guides use now, will be dropped for the upcoming wiki update.
 Therefore, I wanted to provide an example of a basic themed guide for others to draw inspiration from.
 Inline CSS still works, but I didn't use too much of it in order to showcase what can be done with just a few basic HTML elements, wiki syntax, and templates.
 The header of the guide has also been updated from other guides that use out-dated HTML elements, which are no longer supported in HTML 5.

 I am more than happy to take mod suggestions for this guide.
 However, when providing such suggestions please keep the following in mind: